Answers to many questions about the application process in general can be found on the Office of Graduate & Professional Studies website.

 The Department of Physics and Astronomy usually does not offer spring term admission since we do not have any additional Teaching Assistant support funding for the spring semester.
 If you do not need TA support or you can find a faculty member who is willing to support you as a Research Assistant, we will consider spring admission for you.
 In that case, your tuition would be paid by the University of Delaware since you are enrolled in our graduate program.

-PHYSICS SUBJECT TEST
+GRE AND PHYSICS SUBJECT TEST

 1) Is the TOEFL required?